JakovTomasic/no-headache.nix/README.md

 Just define the `firstHostSshPort` option (e.g. set it to 2222) and build and run the VMs.

-When a VM is running you can SSH into it by running appropriate command in the generated `result/bin/` directory.
+When a VM is running you can SSH into it by running `nohead ssh <vm-name>`
-For example, run `./result/bin/ssh-into-yourVmName`.

 If you get error: "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!" delete that known host from `~/.ssh/known_hosts` (you probably want to delete all hosts that begin with `[localhost]:some-port` there).
-That error shouldn't happen if using only the `./result/bin/ssh-into-yourVmName` scripts.
+That error shouldn't happen if only using the `nohead ssh` command.

 ## VPN